people in front of the Pope House

 Jump To:

-Summer Camp Field Trips Visit History Artifacts Education Programs Volunteers Membership
+Visit Know Before You Go History Programs and Special Events Artifacts Education Programs Volunteers Membership Hours

-The Pope House Museum, built in 1901, is located in downtown Raleigh mere blocks away from the capitol building.
+The Pope House Museum, built in 1901, is located in downtown Raleigh, mere blocks away from the Capitol Building.
+It tells the story of Dr. Manassa T. Pope and his family.

 Contact